Nina Nærby is the X-factor judge of the top of the senior executives and non-executives

 The musical-chair game is starting – which of the board members will be replaced at the upcoming general meetings?

 Leading boards identify which competencies they have vs. what they need to meet the company’s upcoming challenges.
 These competencies go beyond experience, gender and nationality, including aspects like having a variety of working styles.
-Read the interview with us in the recent Borsen article here and contact us if you’d like to hear how your board could consider improving its composition.
+Read the interview with us in the recent Borsen article and contact us if you’d like to hear how your board could consider improving its composition.
 This shouldn’t be a taboo subject – top companies are learning the value of having an open conversation about what the board has vs. what it needs for the future.

 Read more here (in Danish for subscribers):